Job Resource

 Notes about ClientRunBeforeJob

 For compatibility reasons, with this shortcut, the command is executed directly when the client receive it.
-And if the command is in error, other remote runscripts will be discarded.
-To be sure that all commands will be sent and executed, you have to use RunScript syntax.
+If the command ends with an error, other remote runscripts will be discarded.
+To be sure that all commands will be sent and executed, you have to use the RunScript syntax.

 Special Shell Considerations